jadebono/mastergenrust/README.md

 ## `Code`

-Rust versions of the Linux/Debian and Win64 code are provided and may be amended and changed as you please but they'll have to be recompiled.
+Versions of the Linux/Debian and Win64 code are provided and may be amended and changed as you please but they'll have to be recompiled.
 This assumes that you have Rust installed on your OS and you know your way around it.

-If you don't want to compile, the executables are found in a compressed (.zip) file in the root of this depository.
+If you don't want to compile it, the executables are found in a compressed (.zip) file in the root of this depository.

 ## `Purpose`